 Funding levels may vary from year to year, but it is anticipated that the Committee will make awards of not more than £500 each.
 Applications will particularly be encouraged from postgraduate, postdoctoral and early-career researchers.

 Applications should comprise: a brief outline of the project, conference or work; its overall cost; the grant being sought; the names and addresses of two referees; details of the addressee for the cheque.
+Retrospective applications for funding will not be considered.

 Applications should be submitted to Dr Michael Stansfield, AMARC Hon.
 Treasurer (Durham University Library, Palace Green, Durham DH1 3RN, or m.m.n.stansfield @ durham.ac.uk) at any time during the year.
 They will be considered at the next Committee meeting (usually held in April and November), and successful applicants will be informed soon thereafter.